 1. Infrastructure as a Service (IaaS)

-IaaS is an economical cloud solution for businesses that eliminates capital expenditure and replaces premise-based servers, storage, networking, and phones by moving them to a data center where they are maintained and can be accessed online.
+IaaS is an economical cloud solution for businesses that eliminates capital expenditure and replaces premise-based servers, storage, networking, and phones by moving them to a data center where they are maintained and accessed online.
 Common business applications for IaaS include testing and development, website hosting, back-up and recovery, high-performance computing, and data analysis.
-IaaS creates a high-performing environment at a set, monthly price, making it a popular alternative for small businesses.
+IaaS creates a high-performing environment at a set monthly price, making it a popular alternative for small businesses.

 2. Platform as a Service (PaaS)